 We’ll be there to help your child enjoy a safe, comfortable, and memorable journey from check-in through to meeting their parent or guardian at their destination.

-Children under 8 traveling in a different cabin class from their parent or guardian are also regarded as unaccompanied minors and fly on an adult fare, along with children under 11 flying with them.
+Children between 5 and 11 years old who are traveling in a different cabin class from their parent or guardian are also considered as unaccompanied minors and fly on adult fares.
+They will only be considered escorted/accompanied if they are traveling in the same cabin class with a passenger over 16 years old.

 Children over 12 already fly on an adult fare and are able to fly alone.
 However, for an extra fee, you can make a special request for our Unaccompanied Minors service for young passengers aged 12 to 15 .
 The fee is USD 50 per young passenger for every leg of the journey that you‘d like us to offer the service.